 It might be interesting news for some writers and authors that hybrid publishing is far from new and is not restricted to the presses that identify themselves as hybrid.
 A lot of publishers—the exception being the Big Five—have long done hybrid deals with authors.
 Many publishers are open to what Warner describes as “creative deals,” especially when the publisher thinks the book is important but might not sell well.
 Warner’s columns on hybrid publishing in Writers Digest and Publishers Weekly are instructive.

-Most important, you must respect your work, do your homework, and ask all the hard questions.
+Most importantly, you must respect your work, do your homework, and ask all the hard questions.
 Here are Goldinger’s 24:

 - What kinds and genres of books do you publish?
 (Are these similar to mine?)